-The newest iteration of macOS is 11.0 is known as Big Sur.
-In this guide, we’ll show you how to install macOS Big Sur on your PC with the newly released Hackintosh Big Sur Installer.
+The newest iteration of macOS 11.0 is known as Big Sur.
+In this guide, we will show you how to install macOS Big Sur on your PC with the newly released Hackintosh Big Sur Installer.
 Installing macOS on PC is known as a Hackintosh.

 Advantage of Other Methods VS Hackintosh Big Sur Installer.